 Students will improve their spoken and written English and increase their vocabulary.
 Students may want to take the phonics course or the pronunciation courses at this or the advanced level.

-The ESL department offers four English language proficiency certificates.
+The ELS department offers four English language proficiency certificates.
 Qualified students who want to receive a certificate must apply for the certificate they wish to receive.
-Students must achieve a grade of C- or better in each of the listed courses, and must have an overall GPA of 2.0 or higher on all the courses for the certificate.
+Students must achieve a grade of C- or better in each of the listed courses, and must have an overall GPA of 2.00 or higher on all the courses for the certificate.
 Students may apply for more than one certificate.

-Note: The ESL Department does not issue certificates for work that has been completed at other institutions.
+Note: The ELS department does not issue certificates for work that has been completed at other institutions.

-The English Second Language program (ESL) at UFV combines in-depth training in core language skills in two intensive and six regular levels with a choice of optional electives to suit the individual needs of students.
-The gradual shift from ESL into academic subjects gives students practical support during this transition and helps them adjust to academic studies.
+The English Language Studies program (ELS) at UFV combines in-depth training in core language skills in two intensive and six regular levels with a choice of optional electives to suit the individual needs of students.
+The gradual shift from ELS into academic subjects gives students practical support during this transition and helps them adjust to academic studies.

 All reading/vocabulary, writing/grammar, and speaking/listening courses are considered "core."
 All other courses are "electives."